vertoforce/forensics-bootstrap/README.md

 ### Normal files

-`Normal files` are stored at `/data` in each container and is also accesible via the local `./data` folder.
+`Normal files` are stored at `/data` in each container and is also accessible via the local `./data` folder.

 ### Isolated files

 `Isolated files` are stored at `/isolated-files` and are stored in a docker container, not accessible via the local filesystem unless you mount the docker volume.
-The purpose of this is for sensitive files that you don't want locally accessible incase your anti-virus were to mess with it or to avoid harm to your computer.
+The purpose of this is for sensitive files that you don't want locally accessible in case your anti-virus were to mess with it or to avoid harm to your computer.
 Access this via the droppy microservice described below http://droppy.localhost

 To remove the isolated files volume and start over, bring down the stack and remove the docker volume
 ```